Spread the love

 Liberate, liberation, liberty

-This modern-day notion of freedom (autonomy) can become a form of self-deception and self-rule.
-The great unfortunate irony is that this freedom (“I can do whatever I want…”) can lead many to being addicted to or being controlled by that sin (Ex. pornography, sex, abortion, drugs, [or pick your own vice], etc).
-Even in a non-sinful context, this could lead to an excess or overindulgence in other things (food, sweets, materialism, wealth, internet, gaming, and other technological devices, etc).
-Too much of something can potentially lead to unfortunate results.
+2. The unfortunate irony is that this freedom (“I can do whatever I want…”) can lead many to being addicted to or being controlled by that sin (Ex. pick your own sin or vice].

 Update: In this post-Christian world, this freedom also manifests itself through personal expression ( “I can do whatever I want”, sexual inclination, and gender identification).
-Pride has also become a form of personal expression of debauchery and rebellion against authority, tradition, societal laws and norms, and moral laws.

 Our nation necessarily continues to be a work in progress.
-Our nation, although founded by flawed individuals, was built upon by a noble promise as a beacon of freedom, justice, and liberty for all.
+Our nation, although founded by FLAWED INDIVIDUALS, was built upon by a NOBLE PROMISE as a beacon of freedom, justice, and liberty for all.

 “America will never be destroyed from the outside.
 If we falter and lose our freedoms, it will because we destroyed ourselves.”
 Abraham Lincoln